DrLIRAAAAAAA/CGFM_Anderson_impurity_1D/CGFM_Anderson_impurity_1D/README.md

 - PROGRAM AMHUBBARD: main routine, defines the parameters of the model and calls other subroutines;
 - OCUP:              calculates the occupation numbers for the infinite chain;
 - DENSI2:            calculates the density of states for the infinite chain;
-- GKONDO:            calculates the frequency dependent up spin and down spin Green's functions for the finite chain using the residues (numerators) from MEOCUP and MEOCDOWN, and afterwards calculates the up spin and down spin Green's functions for the infinite chain;
+- GKONDO:            calculates the frequency-dependent up-spin and down-spin Green's functions for the finite chain using the residues (numerators) from MEOCUP and MEOCDOWN, and afterwards calculates the up-spin and down-spin Green's functions for the infinite chain;
 - RESIDUOS:          builds the finite chain by iteratively adding site by site;
 - SIMP:              Simpson integration;
 - FERM:              real Fermi function;
 - ZFER:              complex Fermi function;
-- MEOCUP:            calculates the residues (numerator) of the up spin Green's functions for the finite chain using the Lehmann representation;
+- MEOCUP:            calculates the residues (numerator) of the up-spin Green's functions for the finite chain using the Lehmann representation;
-- MEOCDOWN:          calculates the residues (numerator) of the down spin Green's functions for the finite chain using the Lehmann representation;
+- MEOCDOWN:          calculates the residues (numerator) of the down-spin Green's functions for the finite chain using the Lehmann representation;
 - LEE:               reads fort.* files that contain information about the Fock space from the previous iteration to be used in the current iteration;
 - TRANSFNEW:         transfers information about the Fock space from the current iteration to be used in the next iteration;
 - DEALLOC_IGSIS:     deallocates memory used to store charge and spin of the Hamiltonian blocks of the current iteration;
-- TCUPES1:           calculates the up spin creation operator of the current iteration;
+- TCUPES1:           calculates the up-spin creation operator of the current iteration;
-- TCDOWNES1:         calculates the down spin creation operator of the current iteration;
+- TCDOWNES1:         calculates the down-spin creation operator of the current iteration;
-- TCUPSIS:           calculates the up spin creation operator of the whole system;
+- TCUPSIS:           calculates the up-spin creation operator of the whole system;
 - TCDOWNSIS:         calculates the down spin creation operator of the whole system;
-- THSIS:             calculates the non-local elements of the Hamiltonian matrix, adds them to the local elements and diagonalizes the Hamiltonian matrix;
+- THSIS:             calculates the non-local elements of the Hamiltonian matrix, adds them to the local elements and diagonalises the Hamiltonian matrix;
 - CONECTIONS:        defines which Hamiltonian blocks connect to each other and to creation operators ;
 - ESTRUCTURA:        defines the size, charge, and spin of Hamiltonian blocks;
 - DEALLOC_ESP1:      deallocates memory used to store information about the Fock space of the current iteration;